Huguenot Cemetery, Cork: History

-About 5,000 Huguenots came to Ireland during the time when they were fleeing religious persecution, following the revocation of the Edict of Nantes in their native France.
-Hundreds of these refugees settled in Cork.
-In the area of Lumley Street, now known as French Church Street, they built a school, an almshouse and a graveyard.
-The cemetery is home to the remains of some of the most prominent Huguenots of the city and it is understood that the remains of at least one former Lord Mayor of Cork are held within.
+Following the revocation of the Edict of Nantes in 1685, about 5,000 Huguenots came to Ireland to flee religious persecution in their native France.
+Approximately 300 of these refugees had settled in Cork by the late 17th century.
+A Huguenot quarter was established in the city, in the area of Lumley Street, now known as French Church Street.
+The Huguenot community built a school, an almshouse and graveyard.

+The graveyard, which dates to between 1710 and 1733, is home to the remains of some of the most prominent Huguenots of the city.
+It is understood that the remains of at least one former Lord Mayor of Cork are held within.
 The last recorded use of the graveyard for burial was in 1901.

-The cemetery is a recorded monument.
+The cemetery, which was acquired by Cork City Council in 2006, was restored by the council from 2007.